 9. Mount Saint Helens National Monument

 If you continue northwest into Washington, you’ll reach Mount Saint Helens National Monument.
-This volcano’s eruption in 1980 was said to be one of the most disastrous eruptions in US history.
+This volcano’s eruption in 1980 was one of the most disastrous eruptions in US history.

 You can still see how the eruption dramatically changed the landscape and also how the surrounding nature has recovered since.
 Almost every trail in the area has amazing views of the volcanic peak and many trails are lined with wildflowers in the spring and summer.